JagadeshNayak/Quiz/README.md

-A Quiz web app is made using HTMl,CSS and javascript https://jagadeshnayak.github.io/Quiz/
+A Quiz web app is made using HTMl,CSS and javascript  Here is the demo for the website made https://jagadeshnayak.github.io/Quiz/